Juliana Laffitte: Biography

 The studio that Mondongo operates out of is privately owned in Buenos Aires, but is open to visitors.
 The studio and surrounding area not only supports, but encourages conversation.
 The idea of conversation can be seen in many of her pieces via symbols like masks and faces.
-Laffitte's cousin was shot years ago by the Argentinian army which inspires many of her pieces.
+Laffitte's cousin was shot years ago by the Argentine army which inspires many of her pieces.